7 Health Benefits Of Parsnips, Nutritional Profile, & Recipes

 Are parsnips better than potatoes?

 Possibly.
 There is a higher level of dietary fiber and minerals such as phosphorus, zinc, copper, and magnesium found in parsnip.
 It also contains vitamins B1, B5, K, E, and folate.
-However, potatoes are a good source of potassium, iron, and vitamins B3, B6, and C and have a lower glycemic index (9), (10).
+However, potato benefits can’t be understated as well.
+They are a good source of potassium, iron, and vitamins B3, B6, and C and have a lower glycemic index (9), (10).

 Are parsnips a superfood?